Parents know best, or do they? In today’s Asia, the dilemmas of overparenting

 His success all started with a burger shop he opened in 2007, which his family now helps to run.

-Middle child Eun-ji, 16, and her 20-year-old sister Yeon-ji, who was once regarded as a prodigy at school, have been helping at the shop since they were children.
+Middle child Eun-ji, 16, and her 20-year-old sister Yeon-ji, who was once regarded as a prodigy at school, have been helping at the shop since young.

 “When I was a second-grader in middle school, the burger shop became extremely busy … I spent more time working at the shop than studying.
 I didn’t even have time to be rebellious,” lamented the older girl.